Unfaxed/cu_scheduler/README.md

 # CU Scheduler

-This is a project to improve the experience of building a course schedule for CU students.
-It is a website that lets you build a schedule around which hours you will be available, and also lets you avoid waitlisted classes.
-This is a personal project that I created, and not affiliated with the university.
+Use this project to quickly build next semester's course schedule around your available times!
+Automatically avoid waitlisted classes and choose which professors you prefer.
+This is a personal project that I created to solve the difficulties of creating a class schedule, it is not affiliated with the CU Boulder.

 See the deployed project at [cuscheduler.com](www.cuscheduler.com)!